 I have always loved to dance and find great joy and release there.
-As a young child I became involved in gymnastics and dance through family friends.
 My mother was a ballroom dance teacher and my father could also 'cut a rug.'
 Being the child of two parents of Ukrainian decent, I went to Ukrainian school in Vancouver and performed Ukrainian dances in festivals.
+As a young child I became involved in gymnastics through family friends and that was my passion and focus from ages 5-15.
+As a competitive gymnast I was lucky to have had dance training for many years with internationally acclaimed 'Circe De Soliel' choreographer Debra Brown who was a great inspiration to me.
+As a youth I wanted to be a choreographer.
+I was constantly putting on shows for family and getting my little brother and friends into strange outfits.
+Not much has changed!

 my mom and I, Vancouver 1974